Mission Man Sentenced For Assault Resulting In Serious Bodily Injury

-United States Attorney Randolph J. Seiler announced that a Mission, South Dakota, man convicted of Assault Resulting in Serious Bodily Injury was sentenced on May 16, 2017, by U.S. District Judge Roberto A. Lange.
+United States Attorney Brendan V. Johnson announced that a Mission, South Dakota, man convicted of Assault Resulting in Serious Bodily Injury was sentenced on February 2, 2015, by U.S. District Judge Roberto A. Lange.

-Vernon Robert Schmidt, Jr., a/k/a Sonny Bob Schmidt, age 29, was sentenced to 18 months in prison, followed by 2 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+Vernon Robert Schmidt, Jr., a/k/a Sonny Bob Schmidt, age 29, was sentenced to 46 months in custody, 2 years of supervised release, $900 in restitution, and a $100 special assessment to the Federal Crime Victims Fund.

-Black Moon was immediately turned over to the custody of the U.S. Marshals Service to begin serving his sentence.
+Schmidt was immediately turned over to the custody of the U.S. Marshals Service to begin serving his sentence.